 evolutionary facts

-For long-lived species such as Homo sapiens, meaningful genetic adaptation to novel chemical exposures occurs on evolutionary timescales — typically thousands to tens of thousands of years, not decades or generations.
+For long-lived species such as Homo sapiens, meaningful genetic adaptation to novel chemical exposures occurs on evolutionary timescales — typically thousands to tens of thousands of years, not decades.

 1. Nature of the Compound: